Garmin is one of the most popular manufacturers of GPS devices currently on the market.

 Let's get started!

 There are a handful of Garmin GPS devices that you can buy, and many of them are very similar.
-Here are some of the most popular Garmin GPS devices currently on the market.
+Here are some of the most popular Garmin device options currently on the market.

 - Street Pilot Series